simonnagel/VRED-VR/readme.md

 # Python VR functions for VRED
 ### Improve your VRED VR experience with custom python functions
-### Just copy and paste python code to your VRED Scene
+### Just copy and paste the python code to your VRED Sript Editor and press run

 <br>